Whether you are completely new to gardening or a green thumb from way back, you'll find a lot of useful info here in our Gardening Advice section.

 Winter flowers to choose

-There is a huge range of flowering plants to choose from, for your winter garden.
+There is a huge range of flowering plants to choose from, to fill up the gaps in your your winter garden.
 These include

 - sweet William